Ticketedmoon/weather-as-a-service/README.md

 on their end.

 ### Stretch goals attempted
-- Attempted building a simple UI, with React/Typescript/Webpack and node.
+- Created a simple UI, with React/Typescript/Webpack and node.
 - Deployed the application with the link in the readme.
 - Proxied a real weather API for my service (http://api.weatherstack.com, however this is limited per month on the free-tier).